DavidVorick/CodeCommit/UserSpecification.md

 More specifically, it looks for places where the UserSpecification is inconsistent with itself, and it looks for places where the UserSpecification is inconsistent with the current implementation.
 It then compiles a report.

-The report may either be read by a user or by another agentic workflow, therefore it must be both human readable and machine readable.
+The report must be human readable in a simple text editor.

 The consistency workflow can be triggered with the command line flag '--consistency-check' or '--consistency' or '--cc'.
 The programmatic slug that